scandiweb-extensions/wordpress-integration/app/code/Scandiweb/WordPressIntegration/README.md

 ## Future improvements
+* Add last cron error and execution time to be visible in WordPress settings section
 * Add support for selectable post image size.
 Currently, 'large' image size will be downloaded
 * Add support for full blog post content